jarnix/ledclock/README.md

 - 1 Arduino Uno
 - a led strip: [buy this one from adafruit](https://www.adafruit.com/product/2842)
 - some patience if you have a cat and even more if you have more than one
+- a structure (3d printed or something else)

 # Installation
 ```